czipperz/mag/README.md

 in the `SDL`, `TTF`, and `IMG` directories, respectively.
 You will also need to install ImageMagick as it is used to generate Mag's icons.

+Next, to build the project you can either use the Visual Studio gui or the Windows build script.

-Next, open the project as a folder in Visual Studio and click Build -> Build All.
+* To use the Visual Studio gui, open the project as a folder in Visual Studio and click Build -> Build All.
+* To use CMake, run the PowerShell build script: `.\build-release.ps1`.
+But you must set `$env:VCINSTALLDIR` to the path of the `VC` directory (for example `$env:VCINSTALLDIR = "C:\Program Files (x86)\Microsoft Visual Studio\2019\Community\VC"`).

+After building, Mag can be ran via `.\build\release\mag.exe`.

 ## Customizing
 The `custom` folder can be customized to fit your needs.
 In particular `config.cpp`'s